gabssnake/observablehq-docs/docs/accounts-workspaces/workspace-settings.md

 "Single Sign-On" or SSO is the term used to describe the process where a user's identity is authenticated by an identity provider service for use with multiple applications.
 With SSO, users can have a single user name and password that works across all of the applications they use.
 Observable supports SSO using external identity provider services with built-in support for Google, GitHub, and Microsoft identity providers.

 A feature available to Observable Enterprise teams allows them to associate their logins with their own additional identity provider service, like [Okta Identity Cloud](https://www.okta.com/products/) or [OneLogin](https://www.onelogin.com/pages/openid-connect), using the standard OpenID Connect (OIDC) protocol.
-See [this notebook](https://observablehq.com/d/cc22936f68cc5544) for more information about support for Enterprise SSO.
+See [the docs](/accounts-workspaces/custom-sso) for more information about support for Enterprise SSO.

 ## Legacy workspaces {#freeIndividual}